gulshan-dube/GKBase/README.md

 API Gateway (GKBaseAPI)

 Routes:
-- GET /get-facts → fetch facts from DynamoDB
+- GET /get-facts → fetch facts from DynamoDB - Receives a new fact via HTTP API and stores it in DynamoDB
-- POST /add-fact → store new fact with UUID
+- POST /add-fact → store new fact with UUID - Retrieves all stored facts from DynamoDB via HTTP API

 Integration: Connected to Lambda functions
 Stage: $default with automatic deployment